andrejsstepanovs/bobik/README.md

 # Mac
 To be tested.

-## License

-The AI Assistant is licensed under the MIT License.

 ## Configuration

-The AI Assistant's behavior and capabilities can be customized through a configuration file `my_config.yaml`.
+The App behavior and capabilities can be customized through a configuration file `my_config.yaml`.

-### Configuration Examples

-Here are some examples of how you can customize the AI Assistant using the `my_config.yaml` file:

-- You can specify the language model to be used by the AI Assistant by setting the `llm_model` value under the `models` section.
-- You can enable or disable specific tools by setting the `enabled` value to `true` or `false` under the `tools` section.
-- You can customize the AI Assistant's prompts by editing the `prompts` section.
-- First model, input and output in the list will be used as default one.
+See `examples` folder for more info.

-### Pre-Parser Possibilities
+### Pre-Parser

+#### State change
-The AI Assistant's pre-parsers can be used to change the model, input or output method and more things with the first words in the message.
+The App pre-parsers can be used to change the model, input or output method and more things with the first words in the message.
 Here are some examples:

 - To change the model to `gpt-3.5-turbo`, you can use the following pre-parser command: `computer.py gpt-3.5-turbo speak listen tell me a story`.
 - To change the input and output method to `voice`, you can use the following pre-parser command: `computer.py verbal`.
 - To change only input: `computer.py listen`.
 Remember to have same name here that is configured in `my_config.yaml` file under `io_input`, `io_output` and `models`.
 - Or just use default method that mostly should be set up as `text`: `computer.py When I will have time for a jogging session.
 Check my calendar events and weather so it is not raining and I have no meetings then.`.

-Note: The pre-parser commands should be included at the beginning of the first message.
+Note: These pre-parser commands should be included at the beginning of the first message.

+#### Question manipulation

+If enabled (config file) pre-parser will
+- append clipboard
+- append current time

 ### Voice Input and Output Capabilities

 The AI Assistant has voice input and output capabilities, allowing you to interact with it using your voice.
 You will be able to double tap `Alt` button twice to start talking and prematurely stop long output from AI using same hotkey shortcut.

+### Extensability

+App is built with extensability in mind.
+Almost anything should be possible to change in runtime.

-### Adding Your Own Tools
+#### Adding Tools

-You can also add your own tools to the AI Assistant.
-To do this, you need to create a new `langchain`.

 Once you have created your tool class, you can add it to the `app/tools` directory and register it with the `ToolLoader` class.
 The `ToolLoader` class is responsible for loading and managing the tools used by the AI Assistant.

-Here is an example of how you can create a custom tool that uses the OpenWeatherMap API to provide weather information:
+Here is an example of how you can create a custom tool:

-1. Create a new Python file in the `app/tools` directory and name it `weather.py`.
+1. Create a new Python file.
-2. Import the necessary libraries and classes at the beginning of the file:
 ```python
 from langchain.tools import BaseTool
 from typing import Optional
 from langchain_core.callbacks import CallbackManagerForToolRun
 ```
-3. Create a new class that inherits from the `BaseTool` class and implement the `_run` method:
+2. Create a new class that inherits from the `BaseTool` class and implement the `_run` method:
 ```python
 class MotivationTool(BaseTool):
     def _run(self, city: str, run_manager: Optional[CallbackManagerForToolRun] = None) -> str: